MicrosoftDocs/win32-pr.it-it/desktop-src/shell/shelllinkobject-geticonlocation.md

 ---
 # <a name="shelllinkobjectgeticonlocation-method"></a>Metodo ShellLinkObject.GetIconLocation

-Ottiene la posizione dell'icona assegnata al collegamento.
+Ottiene il percorso dell'icona assegnata al collegamento.

 ## <a name="syntax"></a>Sintassi